xpack/web-doxygen/website/docs/manual/pages/docblocks.md

 //! starts here.
 </code></pre>

 Note the blank line in the last example, which is required to separate the brief description from the block containing the detailed description.
-The <a href="/web-doxygen/docs/pages/config/#cfg_javadoc_autobrief">JAVADOC\_AUTOBRIEF</a> should also be set to <span class="doxyComputerOutput">NO</span> for this case.
+The <a href="/web-doxygen/docs/pages/config/#cfg_javadoc_autobrief">JAVADOC_AUTOBRIEF</a> should also be set to <code>NO</code> for this case.

 </li>
 </ol>